Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Pay-per-applicant Guide Leverage Application-on-demand to Save Hiring Cost 1920X406

-If you asked a recruiter ten years ago about pay per applicant, they would have been unaware of the term or the concept.
+If you asked a recruiter ten years ago about pay per applicant, they would’ve been unaware of the term or the concept.
 But with human resources working to keep up with changing trends in technology, important concepts like pay per applicant are gaining a lot of prominence.
-Last year, the career search portal Indeed switched to the pay per applicant model, generating a lot of buzz.
+Last year, the career search portal Indeed switched to the pay per applicant model, generating a lot of buzz and questions around the pricing model.

 What is pay per applicant?
 How does pay per applicant work and why is it crucial for getting hiring results?
-Here is everything you need to know about pay per applicant in our comprehensive guide.
+Here’s everything you need to know about pay per applicant in our comprehensive guide.

 What is pay per applicant?

-Also known as Performance based posting, pay per applicant is a business pricing model under which the employer only pays fees for posting an ad when applicants are delivered to them.
+Also known as Performance-based posting, pay per applicant is a business pricing model under which the employer only pays for posting an ad when applicants are delivered to them.
 Is this similar to cost per click?
 No!
-Unlike cost per click wherein the user must pay for whoever clicks on the ad, the pay per applicant model gives recruiters a bigger bite of their pie.
-Client’s only pay when they receive qualified applicants.
+Unlike cost per click wherein the user must pay for whoever clicks on the ad, the pay per applicant model delays payment until the qualifaction (application submitted) is met.
+Thus, client’s only pay when they receive qualified applicants.

-Imagine a traditional online job board where a recruiter posts an ad for an available job opportunity and they receive a hundred qualified applicants.
+This model benefits recruiters by preventing wasted time sifting through applications Imagine a traditional online job board where a recruiter posts an ad for an available job opportunity and they receive a hundred qualified applicants.
 But there is a higher likelihood of the recruiter receiving a thousand unqualified or unsuitable job applicants – meaning a recruiter does not get their money’s worth when they pay to post an ad.
-This results in recruiters wasting precious time and resources sifting through applications.

 Instead of spending limited budgets and resources on sifting through the responses to a job post, a recruiter can simply switch to the pay per applicant model to make hiring more effective and efficient.